MennaElmenyawi/Flairstech/README.md

 # Flairstech
-It's an object-oriented automated script to test registeration page.
+It's an object-oriented automated script to test adding item to cart.

 # Files
 Android App Testing with Katalon Studio